Biomaker/Gametophyte-Fern-photography-2018/Engineering.md

 The design was copied from <a href="http://www.martyncurrey.com/activating-the-shutter-release/">Martyn Curry's system</a>.

-We did not alter the code on the aruino, as the commands that fired the shutter using the infra red remote control work that same way in triggering this system.
+We did not alter the code on the arduino, as the commands that fired the shutter using the infra red remote control work that same way in triggering this system.

 The parts and their prices are shown below: